Firstly for me, my incentive to write and post blogs on innovation

 My blog is in many ways also becoming my innovation diary.

 So why I call my blog under http://paul4innovating.com “building the DNA of innovation” is simply because I see innovation as a living, evolving area of management, discipline, and knowledge.

 With so many other terrific innovation contributors out there, I do think we are all attempting in our own way on how to help encode the instructions in innovation’s development, its functioning needs and in its construction.

-The multiple strands need constantly pulling together to build theories, build on the patterns, the strands, the interactions and extracting from all the different ‘cells’ of knowledge we all possess, that makes the application of innovation often highly unique to each of us and translated into practical, workable solutions.
+The multiple strands need constantly pulling together to build theories, build on the patterns, the signals, the interactions by extracting from all the different ‘cells’ of knowledge we all possess, that makes the application of innovation often highly unique to each of us and translated into practical, workable solutions.
 By sharing, you learn and continue to build on this knowledge.
-You actually blend both your own creation and you learn and then curate knowledge.
+You actually blend both your own creation and you learn from others and then curate a greater knowledge.